rllabmcgill/rllabmcgill.github.io/README.md

 #### Landing Page

-Profs are very busy, so it is natural to not expect them to maintain their own students page regularly.
-Here, we make it super easy for a prof to maintain a list of students information for themselves!
-Specifically, each `core` prof gets their own dedicated landing page, which consists of their bio and students information.
+Professors are very busy, so it is natural to not expect them to maintain their own students page regularly.
+Here, we make it super easy for a professor to maintain a list of students information for themselves!
+Specifically, each `core` professor gets their own dedicated landing page, which consists of their bio and students information.
 Any student having the prof in `supervised_by` field will be featured in this landing page, along with their degree.
-This page also features the list of alumni of each prof. Thus, any student can easily update their information here, which will be reflected in the website.
+This page also features the list of alumni of each professor.
+Thus, any student can easily update their information here, which will be reflected in the website.

 ### Updating a student (postdoc/phd/msc/alumni)'s information